elpop/melate/README.md

                 melate.pl -l melate -c 20 -b 10

+    -graph or -g
+            Create a bar chart on text of the ocurrences of each ball:

+                melate.pl -lottery melate -count 20 -g

+                or

+                melate.pl -l melate -c 20 -g

     -download or -d
             Download the results of draws of lottery products from the lottery authority and insert them into the sqlite DB: